• Skip to main content

 Mashed potatoes in a bowl with cream poured over them.

-1. Don’t panic; it will look like you have too much cream, but be patient and keep gently folding until the warm potatoes have absorbed all the warm cream and butter.
+1. Don’t panic; it will look like you have too much cream, but be patient and keep gently folding until the warm potato mixture has absorbed all the warm cream and butter.
 Then, taste and add additional salt or pepper, if needed.

 Creamy mashed potatoes in a bowl with a rubber spatula.

 1. At this point, they are ready to serve.
-However, if you are making them ahead, place the mashed potatoes in a 9′ x 9′ inch metal baking pan sprayed with non-stick cooking spray and spread them out evenly.
+However, if you are making them ahead, place the mixture in a 9′ x 9′ inch metal baking pan or casserole dish sprayed with non-stick cooking spray and spread them out evenly.
 Cover with aluminum foil and store in the refrigerator for up to 48 hours.

 A baking pan full of mashed potatoes.

-1. Before serving, bake or reheat them covered in a 350 °F oven for 20 to 30 minutes or until they are hot.
+1. Before serving, bake or reheat them covered in a 350°F oven for 20 to 30 minutes or until hot.
 Place in a serving dish, add a pat of butter, and serve immediately.

 A white serving bowl full of mashed potatoes topped with a pat of butter.